 If wavelengths do not have at least half of their wavelengths to run back and forth they can bump into themselves.
 This continual bumping into themselves causes the wavelengths to stand around if you will and not keep moving through the room.
 When wavelengths stand around, the sound pressure created by this process causes unwanted effects.
 Room modes can have two major effects on the sound in our home theater, listening rooms, or professional recording environments.
 These modes are determined by the length of sound waves or acoustic wavelengths.

 First, room modes can exaggerate certain frequency ranges.
 These exaggerations or gain if you will overwhelm surrounding frequencies and smother them to the point where they can not be heard at all.
 If one places a microphone within one of these modes, certain frequencies will not be heard at all and some frequencies will be too prominent in the recording.
 Bass boom is an example of a room modal issue that can smother and can exaggerate certain frequencies.

 Where Did It Go

 Room modes can also smother higher frequencies above the room modal frequency.
 A 30 cycle wave can blur and smear a 50 Hz. wavelength and not allow any information from this wavelength to be heard at all.
 These lower frequency resonances are common in rooms and that is the reason that bass sounds bad in most rooms.
-Continue low pressure build up affects the attack and decay of each individual low frequency note.
-Low frequency sound energy can be heard but one must allow for each notes appropriate attack and decay rates to be realized by reducing the sound pressure created by the build up of room contained energy.
+Continue low-pressure build-up affects the attack and decay of each individual low-frequency note.
+Low-frequency sound energy can be heard but one must allow for each notes appropriate attack and decay rates to be realized by reducing the sound pressure created by the build-up of the room contained energy.